LittleFox94/VirtDancer/API.md

 VirtDancer is built from two parts: the backend exposing a REST-API and the frontend written in HTML/JS/CSS.

-Disclaimer: this may not be a true REST-API for java-coders as it always want's json but it works.
+_Disclaimer_: this may not be a true REST-API for java-coders as it always want's json but it works.
 Please don't annoy me to make this REST-API  level 9100 or something.

 ## Resources